MicrosoftDocs/VBA-Docs/api/Publisher.WebNavigationBarSets.AddSet.md

 # WebNavigationBarSets.AddSet method (Publisher)

-Adds a new  **WebNavigationBarSet** object representing a Web navigation bar set to the specified **WebNavigationBarSets** collection. .
+Adds a new  **WebNavigationBarSet** object representing a web navigation bar set to the specified **WebNavigationBarSets** collection. .

 ## Syntax